 - Sometimes a proposed new major will need to draw on the resources of one or more existing majors or programs.
 As part of the approval process, a “memorandum of understanding” documenting commitments to help sustain the new major should be subscribed to by the chairs of any likely donor departments and submitted to the Committee on Majors.
 Such commitments might include, for example, responsibility for furnishing through the foreseeable future DUSes, instructors, teaching fellows, access to limited-enrollment courses sponsored by other departments, and other departmental resources.

 - If a proposed new major is recommended to the faculty for approval, the endorsement will normally be limited to an initial period of five years.
 In the penultimate year, the major should undertake a self-study and undergo review by the Committee on Majors.
 At that point, the committee might recommend the major (with or without modifications to its requirements) for renewal for five more years, renewal without term, or termination.

-Questions arising from proposals to establish a new major should be addressed to the secretary of the Committee on Majors, Dean Sarah Mahurin.
+Questions arising from proposals to establish a new major should be addressed to Dean Nilakshi Parndigamage, secretary of the Committee on Majors.